truonghoangnguyen/nikaya2/docs/plato/en/06-book-1.md

 ﬁts the craftsmen by earning them wages, is the craft of wage-earning?

 > *He reluctantly agreed.*

-SOCRATES: Then this very beneﬁt, receiving wages, is not provided to (d) each of them by his own craft.
-On the contrary, if we are to examine the (a) matter precisely, medicine provides health and wage-earning provides wage; house-building provides a house, and wage-earning, which accom- panies it, provides a wage; and so on with the other crafts.
-Each of them does its own work and beneﬁts that with which it deals.
-So, wages aside, is there any beneﬁt that craftsmen get from their craft?
+(d) SOCRATES: Then this very benefit, receiving wages, is not provided to each of them by his own craft.
+On the contrary, if we are to examine the matter precisely, medicine provides health and wage-earning provides a wage; house-building provides a house, and wage-earning, which accom- panies it, provides a wage; and so on with the other crafts.
+Each of them does its own work and benefits that with which it deals.
+So, wages aside, is there any benefit that craftsmen get from their craft?

 THRASYMACHUS: Apparently not.